International Day of Rural Women

 Inspiring Irish Rural Women

 Debbie Sunderland farms with her dad Fred in Aske, Co Wexford, just minutes from the town of Gorey.
-At just 27, Debbie is now in her 5th year of fulltime farming having decided in 2014 to return to the farm; much to the delight of her dad Fred.
+At just 27, Debbie is now fulltime farming having decided in 2014 to return to the farm; much to the delight of her dad Fred.
 Read more about Debbie Drystock - A smooth transition on the farm (PDF)

 Harvest Lodge Pigs is located in Co Offaly and managed by Rosemary and Richard Fryday.
 It is a 600-sow integrated unit.
 Originally, the Frydays also milked a 140-cow winter milk herd but they disposed of the herd in 2015 to concentrate on the pig operation.
 Read more about their enterprise Pig production - Pig unit progressing nicely (PDF)